-The survey found that the Project Area is entirely within the floodplain of the Puyallup River.
+No archeological sites, isolates, or potential cultural indicators such as fire modified rock, or dense concentrations of ash, shell, heat affected soil, or dark greasy organic materials were identified during the surveys.
+The assessment found that the Project Area is entirely within the floodplain of the Puyallup River.
 It has been plowed and/or graded across its surface, and deeper deposits represent massive beds of alluvium with no buried surfaces, laminations, or other distinct contexts with an elevated probability of containing cultural resources.
+All built environment resources have been previously evaluated for listing on the NRHP and have been determined not eligible for listing.

 ESA recommends that no further cultural resources work be conducted as part of the Project.
 ESA does recommend that an Inadvertent Discovery Plan (IDP) be in place to establish protocols and chains of communication in the event that cultural resources are identified during construction of the Project.